platformsh/platformsh-docs/sites/friday/src/domains/steps/custom-non-production-domains.md

  {{< /note >}}

-If you downgrade from an Elite or Enterprise plan to a Professional plan, all of the custom domains set on non-production environments are automatically removed.
-Downgrading your plan doesn't affect custom domains set on your production environments.

 ## Add a custom domain to a non-production environment

 To add a custom domain to a non-production environment, follow these steps: